Best pianist: 21 awesome magicians of the keyboard, ranked

 Regarded by many as the greatest pianist of the second half of the 20th century, Richter’s ancestry was German, but he only performed in the West for the first time in 1960.
 He already had a prodigious reputation, thanks to LPs, and the expectations of him were phenomenal.

-A highly sensitive artist, he loathed the limelight (literally – in his later years he performed on a darkened stage), and much preferred playing in a barn in France – his favourite venue, once the geese were evacuated – to any large concert hall.
+A highly sensitive artist, Richter loathed the limelight (literally – in his later years he performed on a darkened stage), and much preferred playing in a barn in France – his favourite venue, once the geese were evacuated – to any large concert hall.

 He was a friend of Prokofiev and Shostakovich, both of whom wrote works for him, and Britten, with whom he played duets.
 He tells us that for one period of his concert career he was inseparable from a pink plastic lobster which he would leave in the wings where he could see it when he went onstage.

-It is hard to characterise his playing, since he immersed himself so deeply in the music that it sometimes seems we’re hearing the composer directly.
+It is hard to characterise Richter's playing, since he immersed himself so deeply in the music that it sometimes seems we’re hearing the composer directly.
 That’s the case with Bach, Handel, Schubert, Schumann, Liszt and the Russian composers; he is more idiosyncratic in Mozart, Beethoven and Brahms.

 He loathed most of his own performances.
 At the end of the great documentary (on DVD) Richter: The Enigma, made in 1995, he says ‘I don’t like myself.
 That’s it.’